S-h-i-n-r-a/FileTool/README.md

 # FileTool
-FileTool is a programme designed for bulk file moving and/or editing.
+FileTool is a programme designed for bulk file moving and/or editing. <br>
 It can:
 - Select only a specific file type.
 - Move found files to a different directory.